CO-Space-Grant/Robotics_JupyterNotebook_Modules/README.md

 # Robotics_JupyterNotebook_Modules
 This repository contains the Jupyter Notebooks to be used alongside the Robotics Challenge Training Modules for the Colorado Space Grant Consortium.
+Download each module and open in Jupyter Notebooks!

 Module 1 - Differential Drive Robots